circonus/docs/content/caql/architecture.md

 In IRONdb, data fetching logic is performed with asynchronous C functions that directly expose C-level arrays into lua, by leveraging [Luajit/FFI](http://luajit.org/ext_ffi.html).
-In this way lua table allocations and manual copying of individual values is entirely avoided.
+In this way, lua table allocations and manual copying of individual values is entirely avoided.

 There are a number of occasions where we leverage C-level functions for manipulating data in CAQL.
-This includes, the rollup logic, and histogram operations (e.g. percentiles), at this point this is mainly for consistency.
+This includes, the rollup logic and histogram operations (e.g. percentiles).
+At this point, this is mainly for consistency.
 The mathematical operations are implemented in pure lua, which has proved sufficiently fast for our use-cases.

 ## Efficient Data Fetching in Batch Mode

-In Batch mode a CAQL query is compiled into a tree of objects called processing units.
+In Batch mode, a CAQL query is compiled into a tree of objects called processing units.
 Each processing unit requests data from it's child nodes.
-The results are then merged, processed and passed along.
+The results are then merged, processed, and passed along.

-The data fetching methods support a `period` parameter that allows to control the granularity of the fetched data.
+The data fetching methods support a `period` parameter that enable one to control the granularity of the fetched data.
 Each processing node requests data of the maximal granularity that is needed to fullfuill the request.

 For data sources like `find()` or `metric()` statments, higher granularity data is read directly from pre-computed